University of Kentucky College of Medicine

-The University of Kentucky College of Medicine is a medical school based in Lexington, KY at the University of Kentucky's Chandler Medical Center.
+The University of Kentucky College of Medicine is a medical school based in Lexington, Kentucky, United States, at the University of Kentucky's Chandler Medical Center.

-The College operates four campuses; in addition to the main hub in Lexington, there are two full campuses serving the Bowling Green and Northern Kentucky regions, and an Eastern Kentucky rural medicine training site in Morehead.
+The college operates four campuses; in addition to the main hub in Lexington, there are two full campuses serving the Bowling Green and Northern Kentucky regions, and an Eastern Kentucky rural medicine training site in Morehead.
 Together, the four campuses aim to address physician shortages and urgent health care needs throughout Kentucky.